 At this point, instead of using the pen tool to make a path, you’ll need to select the Shape Tool from the toolbar down the left side of the screen.

 If you wish to create a rectangle or square, then just click on this icon once.
-If you instead want to make a different shape, such as a circle, then click on the icon twice.
+If you instead want to make a different shape, such as a circle, then click on the icon twice or use right-click.
 Doing this will bring up a menu from which you can choose the relevant tool for the shape that you want to create.

 Next simply click and drag to create the shape.
 Hold down shift whilst doing this in order to make a regular shape (such as a perfect circle or a square).